WordPress/gutenberg/edit-post/README.md

 - Required: No

-## SlotFills
-SlotFills provide plugin or theme authors the ability to add items into the Gutenberg interface.
-While these slots appear in certain locations, it should be noted that they are named and implemented around the function they serve and not their current location, which may change in future iterations.

 ### PluginPostStatusInfo

+Currently, this slotFill appears in the Status & Visibility panel of the sidebar.
+It should be noted that this is named and implemented around the function it serves and not its location, which may change in future iterations.

 _Example_
 ```jsx